How to Install WordPress with Apache on Debian

 sudo mysql_secure_installation

-During the script execution, you will encounter prompts for various security measures:
+During the script execution, you will encounter prompts for the following security measures:

 NOTE: RUNNING ALL PARTS OF THIS SCRIPT IS RECOMMENDED FOR ALL MariaDB